MicrosoftDocs/azure-devops-docs/docs/test/mtm/guidance-mtm-usage.md

 experience across all phases of manual testing.

-All the test plans, test suites, test cases, and other test management data you create using MTM are stored in VSTS or TFS, so existing
-MTM users can easily get started using the [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)].
+All the test plans, test suites, test cases, and other test management data you create using MTM are stored in Azure DevOps or TFS, so existing MTM users can easily get started using the [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)].

 [!INCLUDE [help-and-support-footer](../_shared/help-and-support-footer.md)]